marklogic-community/grove-react-visjs-graph/README.markdown

 // ...
 ```

+See the VisJS [nodes](http://visjs.org/docs/network/nodes.html) and [edges](http://visjs.org/docs/network/edges.html) documentation for additional VisJS properties you can add.
+You may also add additional, non-VisJS properties if you wish (for example, to provide content to a summary pane when a node is clicked).

 ### Events

 VisJS provides [many event hooks for you to add behavior or draw on the canvas](http://visjs.org/docs/network/#Events).
 See above for the events added by default.
 You can override these or add additional event hooks by passing an object as an `events` option to the `<GraphContainer />`.
 (If you want to remove one of the event hooks defined in this library, you will have to specify an empty, 'no-op' function.)